 We work in partnership with the Royal College of Occupational Therapists - the professional body for occupational therapists, collaborating on areas such as professional development.
-As well as by providing resources and information focussed on the social care sector.
-The Royal College of Occupational Therapists also supports specialisms within the profession.
+As well as providing resources and information focussed on the social care sector, the Royal College of Occupational Therapists also supports specialisms within the profession.

 The Royal College of Occupational Therapists have announced that the apprenticeship standard and assessment plan has been approved and published by the Institute for Apprenticeships (IfA).
 You can read the standard and assessment plan here.

 - The apprentice will complete a BSc (Hons) degree in occupational therapy or level 7 qualification approved by the Health and Care Professions Council (HCPC) and accredited by the Royal College of Occupational Therapists (RCOT) where the apprentice already holds a level 6 degree.

 - A minimum of 20% of the apprentices paid working hours must be spent on off-the-job training.

 - The training will typically take 48 months.